-- 1 Vessels with enclosed protection above the working deck, in which no freeing ports are fitted and to which there are doors or hatches which need to be open at sea in connection with the use of the vessel, shall be fitted with an effective drainage system with an adequate drainage capacity to remove wash-water and fish-waste. - 2 All openings necessary for fishing operations shall have closing devices which can be quickly and effectively operated by one person. - 3 If the catch is brought to such decks for handling or processing, it shall be placed in watertight stowage.
+1 Vessels with enclosed protection above the working deck, in which no freeing ports are fitted and to which there are doors or hatches which need to be open at sea in connection with the use of the vessel, shall be fitted with an effective drainage system with an adequate drainage capacity to remove wash-water and fish-waste.

+2 All openings necessary for fishing operations shall have closing devices which can be quickly and effectively operated by one person.

+Order no. 243 of 17 of February 2022 issued by the Danish Maritime Authority

+- 3 If the catch is brought to such decks for handling or processing, it shall be placed in watertight stowage.
 Such stowage must be fitted with an effective drainage system.
-There shall be satisfactory protection against accidental water ingress to the working deck, as determined by the Danish Maritime Authority.

-Order no. 2447 of 13 of December 2021 issued by the Danish Maritime Authority

-- 4 There shall be at least two outlets from such decks. - 5 The headroom at workstations and the ventilation system shall be as specified in Annex 5. - 6 Side hatches and aft hatches to superstructured workspaces on the working deck which may be kept open during fishing operations shall be limited in size and shall normally have a doorstep height above deck of not less than 1000 mm. - 7 The closing devices of such hatches shall be of at least the same strength as the superstructure in which they are placed and shall be capable of being closed quickly by a person at any time without the use of tools. - 8 Side hatches that can be closed from the wheelhouse shall have an audible and visual alarm at the work station to warn when closing begins. - 9 Side and stern hatches shall be clearly marked to indicate that hatches are to be kept closed when not in use during fishing operations and when there is a risk of water filling the working deck. - 10 On the working deck of superstructured workspaces with a side hatch(es), in addition to pumps as specified in Subsection 13, drainage valves may be permitted in bilge wells for direct overboard drainage.
+There shall be satisfactory protection against accidental water ingress to the working deck, as determined by the Danish Maritime Authority. - 4 There shall be at least two outlets from such decks. - 5 The headroom at workstations and the ventilation system shall be as specified in Annex 5. - 6 Side hatches and aft hatches to superstructured workspaces on the working deck which may be kept open during fishing operations shall be limited in size and shall normally have a doorstep height above deck of not less than 1000 mm. - 7 The closing devices of such hatches shall be of at least the same strength as the superstructure in which they are placed and shall be capable of being closed quickly by a person without the use of tools at any time. - 8 Side hatches that can be closed from the wheelhouse shall have an audible and visual alarm at the work-station to warn when closing begins. - 9 Side and stern hatches shall be clearly marked to indicate that hatches are to be kept closed when not in use during fishing operations and when there is a risk of water filling the working deck. - 10 On the working deck of superstructured workspaces with a side hatch(es), in addition to pumps as specified in Subsection 13, drainage valves may be permitted in bilge wells for direct overboard drainage.
 The said drainage valves shall not be used in vessels which are required to navigate in areas specified in Annex 3, Rule 6(1), where there is a risk of ice accumulation.
-The drainage valves shall be designed and arranged as shown in the sketch below and the following conditions shall be met: - 10.1 Drain valves shall be recessed in the hull. - 10.2 Drainage valves shall be watertight from the outside when closed and shall be easily accessible for cleaning and inspection. - 10.3 Drainage valves shall also be capable of being closed manually from a position at least 1 m above the deck. - 10.4 Openings for drainage valves shall not exceed 0.06 m. - 10.5 Drainage valves shall be located at least 500 mm above the deepest operating waterline.
+The drainage valves shall be designed and arranged as shown in the sketch below and the following conditions shall be met: - 10.1 Drain valves shall be recessed in the hull. - 10.2 Drainage valves shall be watertight from the outside when closed and shall be easily accessible for cleaning and inspection. - 10.3 Drainage valves shall also be capable of being closed manually from a position at least 1 m above the deck. - 10.4 Openings for drainage valves shall not exceed 0.06 m2. - 10.5 Drainage valves shall be located at least 500 mm above the deepest operating waterline.